flexi-framework/flexi/doc/userguide/tutorials/05_taylorGreenVortex/tgv.md

 ##### Output

-The test case has its own analyziation output (PROJECTNAME_TGVAnalysis.csv), that we will use.
+The test case has its own analyze output (PROJECTNAME_TGVAnalysis.csv), that we will use.
 We don't look at flow visualization in this tutorial.
 Besides other interesting quantities, the file contains the incompressible dissipation rate.
 This is the resolved dissipation of the gradient field, computed as the integral over the domain of the strain rate tensor norm $S_{ij}S_{ij}$, times viscosity times $2$.
 It is stored in the second column of the file.
 We will use this quantity in the tutorial to verify your results.

 ##### Interpolation / Discretization parameters